A little background

 - Let the dough rise undisturbed again (30 to 60 minutes):

 Once you’ve finished the folds, let the dough rise undisturbed for 30 to 60 minutes, until it looks slightly puffed.
-This dough probably won’t double in size the way regular, non-sourdough breads will; it should just look larger than it did when you started.
+This dough won’t double in size yet, the way regular, non-sourdough breads will; it should just look larger than it did when you started.

-- Shape the dough into loose round:
+- Shape the dough into a loose round, and rest again for 20-30 minutes:

 - Prepare bread proofing baskets, colanders, or mixing bowls: